In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 And here is the entrance to the dugout itself.

-And this is how it is inside.
+And this is how it works inside.

 And this is instead of a fence.

-Hammock for rest.
+Hammock for relaxation.

 There are a lot of books everywhere.